 The trail to Robinson Falls is very short!
 Do not drive to Hocking Hills just for this trail, as it will take you about 5 minutes.
 Once you see Robinson Falls, the trail ends and you have to turn around and go back to the car.
 Rockstall Nature Preserve is just down the road and would be easy to include in a day-trip!

 We visited Corkscrew Falls at a time that was very dry, so the falls were not running.
 I’d recommend visiting in the spring or after a good rainfall!

-Saltpetre Cave is another Hocking Hills hidden gem that is accessible by an ODNR permit!
+Saltpetre Cave is another Hocking Hills trail and hidden gem that is accessible by an ODNR permit!
 (Get permit here).
 Make sure you apply for the permit at least 14 days in advance!

 Saltpetre Cave consists of 4 rock formations.
 This 14-acre site has a recess cave that truly looks like a smaller version of Old Man’s Cave.
 Because this is also a nature preserve, no pets are allowed on the premises.